NaderNemati/BitOps-Analysis/README.md

 To run this project, you will need:
 - **Pretrained MobileNetV2 Model**: A pretrained MobileNetV2 model to serve as the baseline.
-- **Quantization Libraries**: A deep learning framework (e.g., PyTorch) to apply the quantization techniques.
+- **Quantization Libraries**: PyTorch framework to implement and apply quantization techniques.
 - **Basic Understanding of Quantization**: Familiarity with quantization techniques and their impact on model performance.

 ### Installation Instructions